jonmikeli/azureiotdevicesimulator5-pnp/sources/IoT.Simulator/IoT.Simulator/docs/HowTo.md

 ### Steps to follow
 The Azure IoT Device Simulator needs two basic things before starting:
- - settings (need to be updated with proper connection settings)
+ - settings (do not forget to update the connection string settings)
  - reachable DTDL models

  Once those items are ready, a single command allows starting the application.